monadicsystems/monadicsystems.github.io/post1.md

 Our goal is to turn the button in the `contactDetail` template into it's own template so that we can render it by itself if we need to.

-In lucid we can simply factor out the HTML we want to reuse into its own function and use it like any other template function:
+In lucid we can simply factor out the HTML we want to reuse into its own function, and use it like any other template function

 ```haskell
 data Contact = Contact